shader-slang/slangpy/README.md

 ## Raytracing Pipeline

 The ray tracing API would be relatively trivial to fit to the same model.
-At the very least, this shader could be build up:
+At the very least, this shader could be built:

 ```
 raytrace.slang